Skip to content

 Where can I go for help with cutting down my alcohol intake?

 If you think that you have become dependent on alcohol or you are worried about someone else, please visit the NHS website for advice.
 You or the person you are worried about will probably need some help either to cut down and control your or their drinking, or stop completely.
-The Centre for Wellbeing is there for you and will give you advice and support on how to cut down on your alcohol use.
-Their CUBIC sessions also include Alcohol Use Brief Intervention Course sessions.
-These are run by our Mental Health Practitioners and aim to give students facts and advice around alcohol and drug usage.
-You can book these to discuss potential addiction problems by registering with the Centre for Wellbeing.
+The Centre for Wellbeing is there for you and will give you advice and support on how to cut down and their Cannabis Use Brief Intervention Course (CUBIC) sessions can also be booked to cover alcohol abuse as well as other addiction issues such as gambling and pornography.
+These sessions are run by our Mental Health Practitioners and you can book these to discuss potential addiction problems by registering with the Centre for Wellbeing.

 Visit these websites to find out about the easily accessible support services locally available: